apollo-web/apollo_topic/src/markdowns/topicLesson/beginner/ferry_building/vocabulary_expressions.md

 #### Ferry Building - Beginner

-- man
+- building
-  - (verb) to operate or control something
+  - (noun) a structure with a roof and walls, such as a house, school, or store
-  - He **mans** the help desk.
+  - The new building was designed much better.

-- prospector
+- ferry
-  - (noun) a person who searches for mineral deposits
+  - (noun) a boat or ship for transporting passengers and goods
-  - Thousands of **prospectors** came to California looking for gold.
+  - The ferry crossed the river with many people.

-- backdrop
+- largest
-  - (noun) the setting of an event
+  - (adjective) of considerable or relatively great size, extent, or capacity
-  - New York City is the **backdrop** of many films.
+  - The largest suitcase fell off of the rack.

-- curious
+- ride
-  - (adjective) strange or unexpected
+  - (verb) sit on and control the movement of (an animal, especially a horse), typically as a recreation or sport
-  - That was a **curious** coincidence.
+  - I do not know how to ride a horse.

-- take up residence
+- market
-  - (idiom) to settle somewhere and make it home
+  - (noun) an area or arena in which commercial dealings are conducted
-  - She left South Korea and **took up residence** in London.
+  - The seafood market is the largest in the world.

-- nuisance
+- delicious
-  - (noun) an annoying person, thing, or situation
+  - (adjective) highly pleasant to the taste
-  - Mosquitoes are a **nuisance**.
+  - The food was so delicious that I ate all of it.

-- a change of heart
+- travel
-  - (idiom) a change in opinion
+  - (verb) make a journey, typically of some length or abroad
-  - He had never wanted a pet but later experienced **a change of heart**.
+  - We want to travel to another country for vacation.

-- draw
+- boats
-  - (verb) to cause a person or thing to come
+  - (noun) a small vessel propelled on water by oars, sails, or an engine
-  - The museum **draws** people of all ages.
+  - The dock was full of boats of every kind.

-- staple
+- enter
-  - (noun) a commonly eaten food
+  - (verb) come or go into (a place)
-  - Rice is a **staple** throughout Asia.
+  - Go ahead and enter the restaurant from the back.

-- incentive
+- exit
-  - (noun) something that encourages someone to act
+  - (verb) go out of or leave a place
-  - A discount is offered as an **incentive** to new customers.
+  - It is time to exit the theater since the movie is over.